stupid-kid-af/material-maker-AppImage/README.md

 # Material-Maker-AppImage
-Maintaining Material Maker appimages unofficially Note:- There is still some work to do for nighlty builds
+Maintaining Material Maker appimages unofficially <br>
+Note:- There is still some work to do for nighlty builds

 # Running